-CableEye may easily be used with laptop and notebook PCs for field testing.
+CableEye software may easily be used with touchscreen laptop and notebook PCs for field testing.

-The left side of this actual screen image (below) shows summary representations of the cable under test and the match cable to which it is compared (gray boxes).
+The left side of this Control Mode screen image (below) shows summary representations of the cable under test and the match cable to which it is compared (grey boxes).
 In this case, a straight-through DB15HD female-to-male cable was measured ("Test Data"), and we are comparing it to a DB15HD male-to-female cable with complex wiring ("Match Data").
 Note that the test data (top blue screen) is not shielded and its wiring is quite different.
 You may highlight a particular wire path for study if desired, as shown in the Match Data window below.